SAP/terraform-provider-cloudfoundry/docs/resources/mta.md

 - `mtar_path` (String) The local path where the MTA archive is present.
 Either this attribute or mtar_url need to be set.
 - `mtar_url` (String) The remote URL where the MTA archive is present
 - `namespace` (String) The namespace of the MTA.
 Should be of valid host format
+- `source_code_hash` (String) SHA256 hash of the file specified.
+Terraform relies on this to detect the file changes.

 ### Read-Only